 God ashamed!!
 What is this verse saying?
 What is it about?
 Today’s reading in Hebrews is that well known chapter 11 on FAITH.
 We should all be familiar with the words, that “faith is the assurance of things hoped for, the conviction of things not seen.” [v.1] What are the things we are convinced about – things that give reality to our future expectations – going far beyond the things we hope to achieve in this life?

 Verse 6 is often quoted as a powerful personal challenge to us, “without faith it is impossible to please him, for whoever would draw near to God, must believe that he exists and that he rewards those who seek him.”
-It is sad that so few have a real genuine conviction that there is a God – and more than that – that we can and must have a personal relationship with him, leading to a totally meaningful prayer life.
+It is sad that so few have a real genuine conviction that there is a God – and more than that, having that conviction, we can and must have a personal relationship with him, and this creates a totally meaningful prayer life.

-What a contrast with most of the Jews in the days of the prophets; they only had a relationship with him as part of a chosen nation and not in a personal sense; nevertheless they were proud of being “children of Abraham.”
+What a contrast with most of the Jews in the days of the prophets; they only had a relationship with him as part of a chosen nation and not in a personal sense; and they were proud of being “children of Abraham.”
 (John 8 v.33) and this satisfied them.
 Is not this similar to ‘christians’ for whom membership of a church creates a sense of ‘relationship?
-Yet, as individuals, they and ourselves are without excuse if that is all our relationship consists of!
+Yet, as individuals, we ourselves are without excuse if that is all our relationship consists of!

 The Psalms of David are outstanding, if we will meditatively read them and see the reality of a personal relationship with God that can be developed – and when developed to the full, how wonderful it is, as David reveals in so many Psalms.